mindspore-ai/docs/tutorials/source_en/advanced_use/visualization_tutorials.md

 Figure 16 shows the data processing and augmentation information of all model trainings.

+> If user filters the model lineage and then switches to the data lineage page,the line chart will show the latest filtered column in model lineage.

 ### Scalars Comparision

 Scalars Comparision can be used to compare scalar curves between multiple trainings